nicolasvienot/rogerskyline/README.md

 ## Getting Started

+### Install and configure Virtual Box

 Install Virtual Box
 Link Virtual Box to your sgoinfre
-Create a folder [yourlogin]/VM in the sgoinfre and give right access to it.
-Virtual Box -> Preferences -> General -> Default Machine Folder :
+Create a folder [your_login]/VM in the sgoinfre and give right access to it Go to Virtual Box -> Preferences -> General -> Default Machine Folder and put :
 /sgoinfre/goinfre/Perso/[your login]/VM

+### Create VM

+Create a new VM, using Debian and with Bridge network, then launch your new VM and select your debian iso.

 ### Debian Version